Single Master’s-Level Psychology Courses

-This course analyzes the evidenced based practice of Cognitive Therapy and Cognitive Behavioral Therapy utilizing the traditional cognitive and behavioral models as well as the mindfulness based cognitive modalities.
-The focus of this course is on assessment, treatment formulation and intervention of the clinical and personality disorders in the Diagnostic and Statistical Manual from the CBT and MiCBT perspectivesLearning Outcomes:
+This course analyzes the evidence-based practice of cognitive therapy and cognitive behavioral therapy (CBT) utilizing the traditional cognitive and behavioral models as well as the mindfulness-based cognitive modalities (MiCBT).
+The focus is on assessment, treatment formulation, and intervention of the clinical and personality disorders in the Diagnostic and Statistical Manual of Mental Disorders, from the CBT and MiCBT perspectives.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor and Faculty Mentor

 - Integrate course concepts through the use of the Taylor Study Method

 - Identify the fundamental concepts of Cognitive/Cognitive Behavioral Therapy

 - Formulate individualized treatment plans based on evidence based practice

 - Compare and contrast issues of culture and human diversity